tunjan/airflow/docs/apache-airflow/start.rst

 from the ``standalone`` command we use here to running the components separately.
 You can read more in :doc:`/administration-and-deployment/production-deployment`.

-Here are a few commands that will trigger a few task instances.
-You should be able to see the status of the jobs change in the ``example_bash_operator`` DAG as you run the commands below.
+Here are a few commands that will trigger task instances.
+You should be able to see the status of these tasks change in the 'example_bash_operator' DAG as you run the commands below.

 .. code-block:: bash